Premium footpaths: 10 paths into Aachen's greenery

 The step-by-step realization of building blocks is the core of the implementation strategy.
 Due to the course and length of the routes, there are many interrelationships to consider.
 This results in a great deal of planning work.
 In addition, renovation and repair work is always taking place in public spaces.
 In order to better coordinate the various projects, an overall plan is therefore first drawn up for a route, which includes all measures along the route.
 Individual measures are then selected for implementation from this package of measures.
 Although this means that it takes longer to implement all the components along a route, the process is more flexible and economical.
 For example, if it is known that pipes will have to be renewed under a road in the near future, it makes more sense to wait before implementing the premium path in this area.
 Once the work has been completed, new fixtures such as benches or tactile elements can be installed.
 They then do not run the risk of being removed after a short time due to pipeline work.

-In 2015, the political basis for the premium footpaths was created with the City Center Concept 2022.
+In 2015, the political basis for the premium footpaths was created with the 2022 city center concept.
 An overall concept was developed, and since then the planning of individual paths has been gradually fleshed out and funding has been acquired for implementation.
 As part of the city center concept, up to 80% of the construction costs can be financed by subsidies.
 Funding has currently been approved for two paths and applications have been submitted for two more.
-More detailed information on the planning status of the individual paths can be found in the description of the respective path.
-Click on the corresponding links in the sidebar or at the end of the text.

 The premium footpaths as part of the local mobility strategy and the green concept